Welcome to Newell Pioneer Village!

 Butteville Academy and Jail

 These two buildings were moved to the Village in the 1950s and used to live in the historic town of Butteville, located about three miles northeast from Champoeg.
-The Academy, built in 1859, also includes an attached teacherage, where the teacher would live.
+The Academy, built in 1859, also includes an attached teacherage, where the teacher lived.
 The Jail dates to 1848.